 Accessing the VBA Window in MS Excel:

-As we move on to use the VBA, the first thing is see where we have this programming option in Excel.
+As we move on to use Excel VBA, the first thing is see where we have this programming option in Excel.
 The easiest way of accessing the code editor window in excel is to press Alt+F11 while you are using an Excel worksheet.
+Alternatively see How to Open Excel VBA Editor

 This is the window where we will put all the macros and the functions.